Praise for Diary of the Real Soul Crew from contributors to the cardiffcity.com message board:

 “I’m not a habitual ‘hooligan book’ reader, but I bought it purely as it’s a book about the club I love.
 I started reading it with an open mind that night, and must admit once started, I couldn’t put it down until I read it cover to cover.
 I really enjoyed it, and in parts it had me in absolute stitches, (not at glorifying violence but at genuinely funny experiences that we’ve all had at sometime or other down the City and on the road).
 It was great to remember and reminisce as I made my way through the book.
 I’ve been supporting the City since I was 7 (first game in 1977 vs Leicester), so I remember most of the eras mentioned.
 The matches, grounds, clothes, fashions, travel, pubs, and characters all came flooding back.
 Just like any book or film, it’s got its great bits, its got it’s not so great bits, but overall well worth the money and time invested.” – HM Alright

-Praise for From Shattered Dreams to Wembley Way:
+Comments and reviews of From Shattered Dreams to Wembley Way:

 “A unique history of Cardiff City from a true fan’s perspective.
 A must read.” – Peter Ridsdale, Chairman, Cardiff City FC